Simple: back up first.

-My preference, however, is that you run something else entirely, especially if you’re running a version of Windows prior to Windows 7.
+My preference, however, is that you run something else entirely.

-If you’re not going to spring for the paid version, that’s fine – the free version is perfect for taking complete system image backups, and it’s what I honestly recommend you use before upgrading Windows.
+If you’re not going to spring for the paid version of Macrium or EaseUS, that’s fine — the free versions are perfect for taking complete system image backups, and that’s all you need here.

 When, how, and where to make a system image backup

-When: create your system image backup immediately prior to upgrading the operating system.
+When: create your system image backup immediately prior to upgrading or reinstalling the operating system.

-Where: I strongly recommend creating the image backup on an external hard disk, and then saving that image for some time – at least until you’re relatively confident that the new operating system version works and is to your liking.
+Where: I strongly recommend creating the image backup on an external hard disk and saving that image for some time — until you’re confident your newly installed operating system works and is to your liking.

 Using your backup image

-The process varies depending on the backup software you’re using, but it typically boils down to this2:
+The process varies depending on the backup software you’re using, but it typically boils down to this:

-- You may need to create “rescue media” – a bootable CD or USB thumbdrive – for the backup software you’re using.
-You can typically do this on another machine, if you like.
+- You may need to create “rescue” or “emergency” media — a bootable CD or USB thumb drive — for the backup software you’re using.
+You can usually do this on another machine, if you like.
 If you’re using Windows own backup software, the original installation media is often already set up for this, or you can create a recovery disk.

-- You boot your computer from this rescue media.
+- Boot your computer from this rescue media.

-- You attach the external drive containing the backup image to your computer, if you haven’t already.
+- Attach the external drive containing the backup image to your computer, if you haven’t already.

-- You use the backup software from the rescue media to restore the backup image to your computer.
-This erases everything on the computer, and replaces it with what was on the machine at the time that the backup image was taken, including the previous version of the operating system.
+- Use the backup software from the rescue media to restore the backup image to your computer.
+This erases everything on the computer and replaces it with what was on the machine at the time the backup image was taken.

 99% of the time you’ll never need to do this.

-But that 1% is why I so fervently recommend creating the backup image to begin with – simply so you’ll be able to do this should you need to.
+But that 1% is why I so emphatically recommend creating the backup image to begin with — so you’ll be able to do revert should you need to.

 None of this should be news